Balaji-0999/90Days-DevOps-Journey/Day-13/day-13-lvm.md

 ## Real-world Use Case

 LVM is widely used in production servers because storage can be increased without reinstalling the operating system or recreating partitions.
-This makes storage management flexible and reduces downtime.
+This makes storage management flexible and reduces downtime..